 Welcome to the Extension section of the UF HBREL website.
-The Extension work that the HBREL ic accomplished by offering extension programs or providing resources to the public.
+The HBREL offers extension programs and provides resources to the public.

 The HBREL offers an array of programming to the public, beekeepers, youth and other targeted clinetele.